Revenue

 The drones arrive as flat-packed kits containing off-the-shelf motors and flight controllers running TAF's custom firmware.
 Military units add 3D-printed airframe components and explosive charges, then perform 5-minute calibration through TAF's ground station app.
 Pilots wear FPV goggles and use radio controllers to steer the drones via real-time video feeds, essentially flying the aircraft from the drone's perspective until impact.

-TAF's newest product is the Last Mile AI guidance module, a matchbox-sized clip-on board containing a camera, processing chip, and sensors.
+TAF's newest AI product is the Last Mile guidance module, a matchbox-sized clip-on board containing a camera, processing chip, and sensors.
 When electronic warfare jamming disrupts the radio link, this module automatically locks onto visual targets and guides the drone autonomously, maintaining accuracy within 1 meter even against moving targets in windy conditions.
 The module works with any FPV platform, effectively converting basic kamikaze drones into semi-autonomous loitering munitions.

-The company also produces electronic warfare equipment including the Kvazar backpack jammer and Dome portable RF shield systems.
-These create 3-5 kilometer denial zones against hostile drones by jamming common radio frequencies.
-TAF is developing additional products including a winged kamikaze UAV with 4 kg payload and 40 km range, plus experimental solid-fuel rockets and AI-powered demining drones.
+The company produces electronic warfare equipment including the Kvazar backpack jammer and Dome portable RF shield systems that create 3-5 kilometer denial zones against hostile drones by jamming common radio frequencies.
+TAF manufactures BABKA reconnaissance UAV complexes sold in sets of 2 aircraft with training provided by TAF's team.
+TAF has established reconnaissance UAV production in Germany through a joint venture with Wingcopter, serving Ukrainian and future NATO customers.

 Business Model

 TAF operates a vertically integrated B2B model combining in-house design with distributed manufacturing across Ukraine.
-The company designs electronics and firmware internally while outsourcing carbon fiber frame production to a network of 3D printing partners across six cities.
-This nomadic factory approach allows rapid production scaling while reducing vulnerability to missile strikes on centralized facilities.
+The company designs electronics and firmware internally while outsourcing carbon fiber frame production to a network of 3D printing partners.
+TAF's manufacturing infrastructure has scaled to 20 production sites employing approximately 1,000 people and 50+ engineers, allowing rapid production scaling while reducing vulnerability to missile strikes on centralized facilities.
+TAF is investing over €10M to build Surface Mount Technology lines in Ukraine with capacity exceeding 250,000 medium-complexity electronic products monthly, further vertically integrating critical component production.

 The business model creates several self-reinforcing dynamics.
 TAF's high production volumes enable better component pricing from suppliers, which the company passes through to smaller manufacturers while maintaining margins.
 Their NATO-compliant bill of materials simplifies military procurement processes, creating switching costs for defense customers.
 The modular design allows rapid customization for different mission requirements without redesigning core systems.
+TAF has established a free modernization program that upgraded over 2,000 older Kolibri units for 30 brigades in two months, building loyalty with frontline users.

 Competition